 In Castelnuovo Don Bosco is located, in Via Roma, the Unione di Comuni Alto Astigiano.

 Castelnuovo Don Bosco adheres to the pact of brotherhood among all the municipalities in Italy named Castelnuovo (26 in total).

 The brotherhood pact was signed in 2004 in the offices of the local town hall (via Roma 12).

 Food and wine and typical products.

-In summer, instead, everyone must go to the famous Sausage Festival (Sagra della Sautissa) starring the sausage, proposed in different variations.
+In summer, instead, everyone must go to the famous Sausage Festival (Sagra della Sautissa) starring the sausage, offered in different variations.

 To be seen.

 On Colle Don Bosco stands the Basilica of Don Bosco.